awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 ## NAT instance basics<a name="basics"></a>

 The following figure illustrates the NAT instance basics\.
 The main route table is associated with the private subnet and sends the traffic from the instances in the private subnet to the NAT instance in the public subnet\.
-The NAT instance sends the traffic to the internet gateway for the VPC\.
+The NAT instance then sends the traffic to the internet gateway for the VPC\.
 The traffic is attributed to the Elastic IP address of the NAT instance\.
 The NAT instance specifies a high port number for the response; if a response comes back, the NAT instance sends it to an instance in the private subnet based on the port number for the response\.

+Internet traffic from the instances in the private subnet is routed to the NAT instance, which then communicates with the internet\.
+Therefore, the NAT instance must have internet access\.
+It must be in a public subnet \(a subnet that has a route table with a route to the internet gateway\), and it must have a public IP address or an Elastic IP address\.

 ![\[NAT instance setup\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/nat-instance-diagram.png)